 And many of those celebrations are happening right about…now.
 So if you’re mad about pumpkins (and even if you’re not), get ready to experience how pumpkins are celebrated in Germany.

 Billing itself as the largest of its kind in the world, the pumpkin fest at Ludwisburg is truly awe-inspiring.
 The artists, organizers and gourd-philes who host the festival use nearly half a million pumpkins.
 Some of the pumpkin artwork is staggeringly cool.
 You’ll find pumpkin sculptures of animals, landscapes and pop culture figures.

 It’s not just the visuals that make the Ludwisburg Fest a great one.
 There, you’ll find people who also appreciate the magic that exists when it comes to cooking with and eating pumpkins.
 There are sweet and savory treats for every palate imaginable.
 This year’s exhibition will be open until December 3, 2023.

 And best of all, the festivities are accessible and held outside in a lovely setting.
 Ludwisburg is 30 minutes north of Stuttgart and just under 2 hours southeast of Kaiserslautern.

 There are also options for outdoor pumpkin fun for those who live in the Kaiserslautern area.
 You can often find pumpkin festivals nearby that offer food, giant pumpkins, pumpkin-flavored drinks, pony rides and corn mazes.

-Similarly, the Sunshine Pumpkin Farm in Gerhardsbrunn – 30 minutes east of the KMC – will open its pumpkin fields and corn maze to visitors every weekend in October.
+One such place is the the Sunshine Pumpkin Farm in Gerhardsbrunn, which is 30 minutes east of the KMC.
+The Sunshine Pumpkin Farm will open its pumpkin fields and corn maze to visitors every weekend in October.

 Even though you may not be in the land of pumpkin love this autumn, there are still a ton of opportunities in Germany.
 So get out there and enjoy the season!